-Our executive officers as of April 14, 2014, are Warren G. Lichtenstein, Executive Chairman, Jack L. Howard, President, James F. McCabe, Jr., Chief Financial Officer, and Leonard J. McGill, Senior Vice President, General Counsel and Secretary.
+Our executive officers as of April 15, 2015, are Warren G. Lichtenstein, Executive Chairman, Jack L. Howard, President, James F. McCabe, Jr., Chief Financial Officer, and Leonard J. McGill, Senior Vice President, General Counsel and Secretary.
 Messrs.
 Lichtenstein and Howard also serve as directors, and their biographical information is included in Proposal 1- Election of Directors.

-James F. McCabe, Jr. (age 51) has been our Chief Financial Officer since October 18, 2011 and President of SP Corporate, which is a subsidiary of our subsidiary, SPH Services, since January 2012.
+James F. McCabe, Jr. (age 52) has been our Chief Financial Officer since October 18, 2011 and President of SP Corporate, which is a subsidiary of our subsidiary, SPH Services, since January 2012.
 He has been the Senior Vice President of HNH since March 2007, and Chief Financial Officer since August 2008, and holds similar positions in substantially all of HNH's subsidiaries.
 He has been the Chief Financial Officer of Steel Excel since May 2013.
 From July 2004 to February 2007, Mr. McCabe served as Vice President of Finance and Treasurer, Northeast Region, of American Water Works Company.
 From August 1991 to September 2003, he was with Teleflex Incorporated, a NYSE-listed diversified global industrial company, where he served in senior management positions including President of Teleflex Aerospace, President of Sermatech International, Chief Operating Officer of Sermatech International, President of Airfoil Technologies International and Chief Financial Officer of Teleflex Aerospace.

-Leonard J. McGill (age 56), joined SPLLC in November 2011, and was appointed Senior Vice President, General Counsel and Secretary of the General Partner and Senior Vice President, Chief Legal Officer and Assistant Secretary of HNH in January 2012.
-He has served as Vice President, General Counsel and Secretary of Steel Excel, Inc. since 2012 and Senior Vice President, General Counsel and Secretary of iGo, Inc. since October 2013.
-From May 2010 to October 2011 he was Senior Vice President, Secretary and General Counsel of Ameron International Corporation ("Ameron"), a multinational manufacturer of highly-engineered products and materials for the chemical, industrial, energy, transportation and infrastructure markets that was traded on the NYSE until it was sold in October 2012.
-Prior to joining Ameron, until April 2010, Mr. McGill was Senior Vice President, General Counsel and Secretary of Fleetwood Enterprises, Inc. ("Fleetwood"), a producer and distributor of recreational vehicles and manufactured housing that also traded on the NYSE.
+Leonard J. McGill (age 57), joined SPLLC in November 2011, and was appointed Senior Vice President, General Counsel and Secretary of the General Partner.
+Mr. McGill also serves as Senior Vice President, Chief Legal Officer and Assistant Secretary of HNH, a position to which he was appointed in January 2012.
+Mr. McGill has also served as Senior Vice President, General Counsel and Assistant Secretary of iGo, Inc. since October 2013 and as Vice President and General Counsel of DGT since August 2012 and of Steel Excel since June 2012.
+From May 2010 to October 2011, Mr. McGill was Senior Vice President, Secretary and General Counsel of Ameron International Corporation ("Ameron"), a multinational manufacturer of highly-engineered products and materials for the chemical, industrial, energy, transportation and infrastructure markets that was traded on the NYSE until it was sold in October 2011.
+Prior to joining Ameron, Mr. McGill served as Senior Vice President, General Counsel and Secretary of Fleetwood Enterprises, Inc. ("Fleetwood"), a producer and distributor of recreational vehicles and manufactured housing, which also traded on the NYSE, until April 2010.
 Fleetwood filed for Chapter 11 bankruptcy protection in May 2009.
 Prior to joining Fleetwood, Mr. McGill was of counsel to the international law firm of Gibson Dunn & Crutcher LLP.
 He is a graduate of the Georgetown University Law Center.